Side-by-side crime statistics from official UK Police data.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

-Based on February 2026 Police data, Houghton-le-Spring recorded fewer crimes than Great Aycliffe — 86 vs 222 incidents.
-That is 61% fewer crimes.
-Houghton-le-Spring is also below the national average for crime.
+Based on April 2026 Police data, Houghton-le-Spring recorded fewer crimes than Great Aycliffe — 143 vs 269 incidents.
+That is 47% fewer crimes.
+Great Aycliffe is above the national average.